Other Study Opportunities

-The Uriel Weinreich Summer Program, sponsored by Bard College and the YIVO Institute, offers instruction in the Yiddish language and an in-depth exploration of the literature and culture of East European / American Jewry.
-The core of the six-week summer program is an intensive, four-credit language course (at one of three levels—elementary, intermediate, or advanced) that is designed to develop proficiency in speaking, reading, and writing, as well as cultural literacy.
-The program is based at the Jewish Theological Seminary on Manhattan’s Upper West Side; some classes and events are held at the YIVO Institute.
+The Institute for East European Jewish History and Culture, a 2012 initiative of Bard College and the YIVO Institute for Jewish Research, sponsors summer and winter programs of study in the culture, history, language, and literature of East European Jews.
+The Uriel Weinreich Program in Yiddish Language, Literature, and Culture, held each summer, offers instruction in the Yiddish language and an in-depth exploration of the literature and culture of East European / American Jewry.
+The core of the six-week program is an intensive, 4-credit language course (at one of three levels—elementary, intermediate, or advanced) that is designed to develop proficiency in speaking, reading, and writing, as well as in cultural literacy.
+Instruction is based at the YIVO Institute on West 16th Street in Manhattan.

 for information on program dates, applications, scholarships, housing, fees, and the curriculum.